aimclub/FEDOT/docs/source/api/pipeline.rst

         pipeline.save(path=path_to_save, create_subdir=True, is_datetime_in_path=False)

-    Pipeline will be saved like this:
+     Directory with saved pipeline will look like this:

     📦saved_pipelines